ONLYOFFICE/document-builder-integration/Readme.md

 ## Document Builder integration example

+These examples show the way to integrate ONLYOFFICE Document Builder into your own website or application using one of the programming languages.
+The package contains examples written in .Net (C# MVC), .Net (C#), Node.js, PHP and Ruby.

+More information on how to use these examples can be found here: https://api.onlyoffice.com/docbuilder/integratingdocumentbuilder

 ## User Feedback and Support

 If you have any problems with or questions about [ONLYOFFICE Document Builder][2], please visit our official forum to find answers to your questions: [dev.onlyoffice.org][1] or you can ask and answer ONLYOFFICE development questions on [Stack Overflow][3].